-A. Isolation Switch (Fig. 9)
+A. Isolation Switch (Fig. 8)

-Power is switched on and off to each individual controller compartment by a fixedmounted, externally-operated, three-pole isolation switch.
-When the switch is in the open position, incoming power is isolated from the compartment interior by an automatic shutter.
-Also, the load terminals of the switch are automatically grounded in the open position for additional safety.
+Power is switched on and off to the controller by a fixed-mounted, externallyoperated, three-pole isolation switch.
+When the switch is in the off position, incoming power is isolated from the controller compartment interior by an automatic shutter.
+For additional safety, the load terminals of the switch are automatically grounded when the switch is off.